finos/common-domain-model/docs/governance.md

 ## Pull Request Classification and Approval Guidelines

-Details on how pull requests will be classified can be found in our [Chabnge control guidelines](change-control-guidelines.md) page.
+Details on how pull requests will be classified can be found in our [Change control guidelines](change-control-guidelines.md) page.

 ## 6.0 Release Build Approval Guidelines